Board vs. project: what's the difference?

 • Advanced automation: Automate project status updates based on task progress.

 A project (created from the left pane or directly from the Portfolio board) will be used to manage the low-level details together with your team.
-If you want to manage multiple projects and gain a high-level view of their progress, linking projects to a portfolio will help streamline tracking and visibility.
+If you need a higher-level view across multiple projects, you can connect project boards to a portfolio on the Enterprise plan.

 When to Use a Board vs. a Project